progamer150/DartArtVisio/README.md

 # DartArtVisio

-All programm and testfiles i need for the project and testphase
+All programs and testfiles i need for the project and testphase

+Everything is written in Python
+-including:
+OpenCV
+Pyplot